calebcookryan/individual-roost-use/README.md

 # I do my thing and you do your thing: Recognising the importance of inter-individual variation in the roosting behaviours of free-ranging bats

-## This repository contains both the data and code used to document individual differences in roost usage of bats at a maternity colony.
+This repository contains both the data and code used to document individual differences in roost usage of bats at a maternity colony.
+All analysis was done using R version 4.3 (R Core Team (2020)).

 Guide to the files: